-Geometrical Models

-A crucial point in design optimization is the parametric model of the geometry that will be optimized since this determines the design space, i.e. e. the set of all possible designs and the topology of the design or quality space.
+Geometrical Models.
+A crucial point in design optimization is the parametric model of the geometry that will be optimized since this determines the design space, i.e., the set of all possible designs and the topology of the design or quality space.
 There are a number of requirements for the parametric model:

-- flexibility: the model must be flexible enough to represent wide variety of different designs, - compactness: the number of parameters describing the model must be low enough to allow for reasonable convergence times of the optimization algorithm, and - locality: variations of a single model parameter should result in only local variations of the model and should not affect the global model shape.
+- flexibility: the model must be flexible enough to represent a wide variety of different designs - compactness: the number of parameters describing the model must be low enough to allow for reasonable convergence times of the optimization algorithm - locality: variations of a single model parameter should result in only local variations of the model and should not affect the global model shape

-A good choice to fulfil these requirements is to use nonuniform rational B-spline (NURBS) models [18] to represent geometrical models in design optimization.
-In general NURBS models are defined by (i) a set of control points, (ii) a weight for each control point, and (iii) - in the case of NURBS curves - a single knot vector or - in the case of NURBS surfaces - two knot vectors, one for each parameter.
+A good choice to fulfil these requirements is to use nonuniform rational B-spline (NURBS) models [17] to represent geometrical models in design optimization.
+In general, NURBS models are defined by (i) a set of control points, (ii) a weight for each control point, and (iii) a single knot vector in the case of NURBS curves or two knot vectors in the case of NURBS surfaces, one for each parameter.
 Usually not all of these parameters are subject to optimization.
 We should note that the NURBS representation only fulfils the flexibility condition if the number of control points is sufficiently large.

-Passage Model

-The passage model consists of two open non-uniform Bspline curves, one curve modelling the hub endwall and the other curve modelling the tip endwall, cf. Figure 3.

-As parameters in the optimization we considered a subset of the control points of the B-spline curves and allowed them to vary in both the radial and the axial coordinate.
+Passage Model.
+The passage model consists of two open nonuniform B-spline curves, one curve modeling the hub end wall and the other curve modeling the tip end wall (Fig. 3).
+As parameters in the optimization, we considered a subset of the control points of the B-spline curves and allowed them to vary in both the radial and the axial coordinate.
 Note that allowing the axial control point position to vary is not redundant but introduces a flexibility into the model that is worthwhile in terms of possible performance gains.

-The hub endwall is defined by 13 control points shown as red circles in Fig. 3.
+The hub end wall is defined by 13 control points shown as squares in Fig. 3.
 Only 5 of these 13 control points are used as design variables in the optimization.
-Variation of the control point position is possible in both the x-coordinate of the control point as well as in the y-coordinate.
-This gives us 10 variable parameters to model the hub passage contour.

-The tip endwall is defined by 21 control points shown as blue circles in Fig. 3.
+Variation of the control point position is possible in both the x coordinate of the control point as well as in the y coordinate.
+This gives us ten variable parameters to model the hub passage contour.
+The tip end wall is defined by 21 control points shown as circles in Fig. 3.
 Only the five control points shown as filled circles in Fig. 3 are variable.
-Again variation of the control point position during optimization is possible in both the x-coordinate of the control point as well as in the ycoordinate.
-So we have 10 variable parameters to model the casing passage contour.

-In both end wall models the knot vectors of the nonuniform B-spline curves are fixed and not subject to optimization.
+Again, variation of the control point position during optimization is possible in both the x coordinate of the control point as well as in the y coordinate.
+So, we have ten variable parameters to model the casing passage contour.
+In both end wall models, the knot vectors of the nonuniform B-spline curves are fixed and not subject to optimization.

-Objective Function in the Optimization

-The performance measure f of a specific passage design is given by the single objective of minimizing the mass averaged pressure loss ω of the stator.
-Additionally, we use range constraints on (i) the β_2 outflow angle and (ii) the mass flow rate.
-The outflow angle is constrained to lie in a range of $\delta\beta_2$ around the design value $\beta{2,design}$.
-In the same way, the mass flow rate is constrained to lie in a range of δ m around the design value β{design} .

-The constraints are included in the objective function in form of a weighted sum of penalty terms.
-Thus the objective function for the optimization is given by with
+Objective Function in the Optimization.
+The performance measure f of a specific passage design is given by the single objective of minimizing the mass averaged pressure loss $\omega$ of the stator.
+Additionally, we use range constraints on (i) the $\beta_2$ outflow angle and (ii) the mass flow rate.
+The outflow angle is constrained to lie in the range of $\delta\beta_2$ around the design value $\beta{2\text{design}}$ .
+In the same way, the mass flow rate is constrained to lie in the range of $\delta \dot{m}$ around the design value $\dot{m}{\text{design}}$ .
+The constraints are included in the objective function in the form of a weighted sum of penalty terms.
+Thus, the objective function for the optimization is given by with